-Ninian Stuart is the Forest Policy Group’s current convenor (2014-15).
-Founding director of the Centre for Stewardship and chair of Falkland Estate Trust that cares for the Forest of Falkland.
+Ninian is the Founding director of the Centre for Stewardship and chair of Falkland Estate Trust that cares for the Forest of Falkland.
 With a background in community care and community development, Ninian has focused on social enterprise development and sustainable land management over the last 15 years.
 Currently a Director of Reforesting Scotland and The Children’s Parliament, as well as a leading member of Fife’s Third Sector Strategy Group and Fife’s Cultural Consortium, Ninian is particularly interested reconnecting people to the land and to transforming the prospects of places.

 Piers is forester for Rothiemurchus Estate near Aviemore and co-owner of a small woodland.
 He also supports the Highland Aspen Group tree nursery near Kincraig and serves as a board member for Reforesting Scotland and Anagach Woods Trust (Grantown-on-Spey’s community woodland).
 With a broad career in the public, private and charitable forestry sectors in Scotland, he has also worked on community forestry projects in Papua New Guinea and Guatemala.